Woman faces intoxicated driving charges after crashing into school bus - Salisbury Post

 Woman faces intoxicated driving charges after crashing into school bus

-SALISBURY — An woman will make her appearance in court this week after police charged her Friday following an accident with a school bus.
+SALISBURY — A woman will make her appearance in court this week after police charged her Friday following an accident with a school bus.

 Salisbury Police charged Savannah Storm Strid, 24, with misdemeanor driving while impaired on Aug.
 21.